-Mr H Morgan - Non-executive Chairman Mr D Brooks - Non-executive Dr L Rudenko- Non-executive
+Mr H Morgan Non-executive Chairman

+Mr D Brooks Non-executive Prof. L Rudenko Non-executive

 The Board policy is for the Committee to be comprised of independent non-executive directors.
-Currently, only one director is independent because other directors are either associated with substantial shareholders or have ownership interest or have related party transactions.
+Currently, only one director is independent because other directors are either associated with substantial shareholders or have an ownership interest or have related party transactions.
 The Chief Executive Officer is invited to Committee meetings, as required.